pcardotatgit/lab_simulator-001/README.md

 It is still a best practice to create a python virtual environment.
 Thank to this you will create a dedicated package with requested modules for this application.

-For Linux/Mac
+**Create a virtual environment on Windows **

+	python -m venv venv

+**Create a virtual environment on Linux or Mac **

 	python3 -m venv venv
-	source /bin/activate

-For Windows
+    Depending on the python version you installed into your Mac you might have to type either

-	python -m venv venv
+    - python -m venv venv

-This create the python virtual environment
+    or maybe

+    - python3 -m venv venv    : python3 for python version 3.x

+    or maybe

+    - python3.9 -m venv venv  : if you use the 3.9 python version

 And then type :

+**Activate the virtual environment on Windows **

 	venv\Scripts\activate

+**Activate the virtual environment on Linux or Mac **

+	source venv/bin/activate

 ### step by step installation : 2 Install needed python modules

-You can install them with the following 2 commands one after the other :
+You can install them with the following 2 commands one after the other ( Windows / Mac / Linux ):

 	python -m pip install --upgrade pip